SakibBinAlam/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-This project classifies a set of tweets into two categories:racist/sexist and non-recist.
+This project classifies a set of tweets into two categories:racist and non-recist.
-Here I implemented several feature techniques and algorithms for modeling.
+Here I implemented several feature extraction techniques and machine learning algorithms to build models.
-After analyzing their performances finally selected the optimal techniques.
+Performance of different methods were analyzed and compared.
 Python was used to build this project.

-### Features ###
+## Feature Extraction Techniques ##

   (1) Bag-of-Words
   (2) TF-IDF
   (3) Word2Vec
   (4) Doc2Vec

-### Algorithms ###
+## Algorithms ##

   (1) Logistics Regression
   (2) SVM